incsence/dormakaba-musicSchool/README.md

 ## Edit MusicSchool.bat:

-Edit the Path to the location of MusicSchool.jar
+Edit the Path to the location of your java.exe.